Summary

 Wikipedia

-Zachary Martin Nunn (born May 4, 1979) is an American politician and former member of the Iowa Air National Guard who has served as the U.S. representative for Iowa’s 3rd congressional district since 2023.
+Zachary Martin Nunn[2] (born May 4, 1979) is an American politician and United States Air Force officer who has served as the U.S. representative for Iowa’s 3rd congressional district since 2023.
 A member of the Republican Party, he was a member of the Iowa Senate for the 15th district from 2019 to 2023 and the Iowa House of Representatives for the 30th district from 2015 to 2019.

 Early life and education

-Nunn was born on May 4, 1979, in Story City, Iowa, and raised in Altoona.[1]
-He graduated from Southeast Polk High School in 1998.[1]
-He earned a Bachelor of Arts degree in political science and international relations from Drake University in 2002.[1][2]
-He has a Master of Military Art and Science from the Air Command and Staff College of Air University (2004) and a Master of Studies in international relations and national security studies from the University of Cambridge (2007).[2][1]
+Nunn was born on May 4, 1979, in Story City, Iowa, and raised in Altoona.[4]
+He graduated from Southeast Polk High School in 1998.[4]
+He earned a Bachelor of Arts degree in political science and international relations from Drake University in 2002.[4][5]
+He earned a M.S. in military operational art and science from the Air Command and Staff College in 2004 and a Master of Studies in international security from the University of Cambridge in 2007.[5][4]

 Career